-The Veterinary Medicinal Products Unit, coordinates the applications for marketing authorisation for veterinary medicines and requests evaluations from internal experts and specialist institutes on the basis of the accompanying dossier.
+The Veterinary Medicinal Products Unit coordinates the applications for marketing authorisation for veterinary medicines and requests assessments from internal experts and specialist institutes on the basis of the accompanying dossier.
 When assessing veterinary medicinal products, the quality, safety and efficacy of the veterinary medicinal product are key aspects.

 A marketing authorisation can be applied for in several ways:

-- Mutual recognition and Decentralised procedure (MRP/DCP).
-European procedures for applying for marketing authorisation based on the recognition of the evaluation conducted by a Member State of the European Union (EU), by the so-called Reference Member State (RMS).
+Mutual recognition and Decentralised procedure (MRP/DCP).
+European procedures for applying for marketing authorisation based on the recognition of the assessment conducted by a Member State of the European Union (EU), by the so-called Reference Member State (RMS).

-Along with the above-mentioned application procedures, there is a choice of eight different application types, derived from the European Directives 2001/82/EC and 1234/2008/EC.
-These application types are also specified in the European application form that must be used for all procedures.
+Along with the above-mentioned application procedures, there is a choice of different application types.
+These application types can result in different kinds of marketing authorisation, for which the Veterinary Medicinal Product Regulation is the basis.
+The application types are also stated in the European application form which should be used for all procedures.
+More information is available on the page Types of marketing authorisation.

 Reporting, advice and assessment

-The Veterinary Medicinal Products Unit reports every application for marketing authorisation for a veterinary medicinal product (except for applications received via the Centralised procedure) to the Council for Animal Matters (CRD).
-The CRD then advises the Minister of Economic Affairs and the Minister of Public Health, Welfare and Sport about granting the marketing authorisation.
+The Veterinary Medicinal Products Unit reports every application for marketing authorisation for a veterinary medicinal product (except for applications received via the Centralised procedure) to the Council for Animal Matters (Ctd).
+The Ctd then advises the Minister of Economic Affairs and the Minister of Public Health, Welfare and Sport about granting the marketing authorisation.

 A marketing authorisation can be granted if it is clear from the data that: